 Amazon link: Nature Certified Organic Grapeseed Oil.

-Seven – Beauty Aura grapeseed oil
+Seven – Beauty Aura

 Another great oil, yet slightly different to our other options.
 Beauty Aura’s grapeseed oil is cold-pressed, and expeller pressed, yet still refined.
 This oil has undergone processing to remove the smell, and to clarify the oil.
 Somehow it is hexane free, chemical free, and synthetic ingredient free.
 The ultimate acne-clearing oil is unrefined, so what’s going on?